samjyi95/wdi_assessments/weekly_assessments/w01-assessment.md

 1. Write an object literal named `brain` having a property with a key of `energyLevel` and a numeric value of `10`:
 <br><br>

-2. Assign the property of `energyLevel` to a variable named `energy`:
+2. Assign the value of the property `energyLevel` to a variable named `energy`:
 <br><br>

 3. Add a `dream` property to the `brain` object that holds the string  'electric sheep':